Wuzheng02/Wuzheng02.github.io/_pages/about.md

 I am Zheng Wu, a senior undergraduate student at the School of Computer Science, Shanghai Jiao Tong University.
 I will receive my Bachelor's degree in 2025 and will continue my studies as a Master's student under the supervision of Prof. Zhuosheng Zhang.

-My research interests include natural language processing, (multimodal) large language models, and computer-using agents.
+My research interests include natural language processing, (multimodal) large language models, and GUI agents.

 Experience
 =====